oorkan/oorkan.dev/content/blog/linux/controlling the time settings in linux via timedatectl.md

 ![timedatectl list-timezones grep](http://127.0.0.1/img/timedatectl_list-timezones_grep.png)

-Now, to set up a timezone, we use the `set-timezone` command.
+Now, to set up a timezone, we must use the `set-timezone` command.

 ```bash